muravyevV/thinks/README.md

-**THINKS** are open-source applications for thermal and kinetic analysis.
+**THINKS** is a set of applications for thermal and kinetic analysis.
 Main purpose was to create a tool for extracting the kinetic data from thermal analysis data (TGA, DSC etc), that comprises all modern methods and is competitive to commerical software.

 More information is available at project page - http://chemphys.space/thinks